 Universal - Device Time - Detector (Pro)

 Using the current date and time is essential for many applications.
-However, relying on the clock of the user's device creates trust issues as users can manipulate it for various purposes, such as extending trial periods or gaining advantages in games.
-AntiCheat has introduced a way to step up against such time manipulation.
+However, relying on the clock of the user's device creates trust issues, as users can manipulate it for various purposes such as extending trial periods or gaining advantages in games.
+AntiCheat has introduced a way to counteract such time manipulation.

 Detector

 The 'DeviceTimeCheatingDetector' is used to detect device or system time manipulation.
-It observes the 'DeviceTimeMonitor' and subscribes to time deviations, based on this it calculates the possibility of cheating and notifies observers of the detected cheating.
-It also provides a trustworthy DateTime.UtcNow either calculated based on the internet time or device time, provided in the ProtectedTime class.
+It observes the 'DeviceTimeMonitor' and subscribes to time deviations; based on these it calculates the possibility of cheating and notifies observers of the detected cheating.
+It also provides a trustworthy DateTime.UtcNow, calculated either from the internet time or the device time, provided in the ProtectedTime class.

 Observed Subject